tiprankstipranks

 Economy & Political Environment - Risk 1

-UHG's business and financial results could be adversely affected by significant inflation, higher interest rates or deflation.
+UHG's business and financial results could be adversely affected by significant inflation and higher interest rates, or by a period of deflation.

 Natural and Human Disruptions - Risk 1